Board Members

 Jamie Larkin is Assistant Professor of Culture, Media and Creative Industries at the University of Warwick, in the UK.
 His research examines the ways in which museums can become more sustainable, from their physical operations (such as greening the museum shop) to how they communicate issues surrounding the global planetary emergency.
 In particular, he is interested in ways that object-based storytelling can help connect people to the natural spaces around them.
 He has previously held positions at Chapman University and was part of the Mapping Museums research team at Birkbeck, University of London.
 He is currently co-editor of the journal Museums and Social Issues.

-Jenny is a board member of ICOM-SUSTAIN, the Sydney Environment Institute and a co-convenor of Sydney Climate Institutions for Climate Action and the Museums & Climate Change Network.
-Recent exhibitions include Spark: Australian innovations tackling climate change (2021) and Future Now (2022-), a diorama-based touring exhibition.
+Dr. Jenny Newell is the Curator for Climate Change at the Australian Museum, Sydney.
+She runs the AM’s Climate Solutions Centre, working to advance understanding and engagement in climate solutions through exhibitions, events, publications and conversations.
+Jenny has worked with communities and collections at the British Museum; National Museum of Australia; American Museum of Natural History and the Australian Museum to amplify voices on climate change for broad audiences.
+Jenny is a board member of the Sydney Environment Institute and a co-convenor of Sydney Climate Institutions for Climate Action and the Museums & Climate Change Network.
+Her recent exhibitions include Spark: Australian innovations tackling climate change (2021) and Future Now (2022-), a diorama-based touring exhibition.
 Her publications include Trading Nature (2010) and edited volumes Curating the Future: Museums, Communities & Climate Change (2016) and Living with the Anthropocene (2020).

 Dr. Michela Rota, architect, holds a PhD in Cultural Heritage focused on the science of sustainability and museums.
 Between 2008 and 2017, she worked as a research fellow at the Energy Department, Politecnico di Torino, Italy.
 She undertakes research, museology and architectural projects with sustainability at the core.
 Her book Musei per la Sostenibilità integrata (2nd ed.
 Editrice Bibliografica, 2022; EN: Museums for the Integrated Sustainability) advocates for green museum management that proposes a range of approaches aimed at sustainability and that communicate with audience in a dialogue about the importance and the urgency of taking action on the topic.
+In ICOM she participates as a Board member SUSTAIN, Member Strategic Planning Committee, Coordinator of ICOM Italy Working Group on Sustainability and Agenda 2030 (https:// www.icom-italia.org/gruppo-di-lavoro-sostenibilitae-agenda-2030/).

 Johanna Sentef is an anthropologist with a background in interdisciplinary science and technology studies (MA, Goethe University Frankfurt) and works at the intersection of art and science.
 From 2021 to 2023 she contributed to the exhibition program at Staatliche Kunsthalle Baden-Baden as curatorial assistant and co-curator.
 Her focus encompasses digital curation and an approach to sustainability through the concept of naturecultures.
 As a member of the ICOM Young Professionals network in Germany, she is currently investigating the awareness for sustainable banking in and around museums together with the team of the sustainability working group within the YP network.
 In her practice, she is committed to making visible under-researched instruments and strategies for sustainable transformation processes in and through museums.

-Hélène Vassal is Chief Curator specialised in Heritage Conservation and Director of Collections Support at the Musée du Louvre since 2023.
+Hélène Vassal is Chief Curator specializing in Heritage Conservation and Director of Collections Support at the Musée du Louvre since 2023.
 She directed the publication of the first French-language work on museum registration and has participated in the creation and renovation of many museums and storage facilities, including the Musée du Quai Branly, the Centre Pompidou, the Louvre Abu Dhabi, the Musée Guimet and the Centre National des Arts Plastiques.
 Her teaching and involvement with ICOM sparked her focus on the intersection of heritage and sustainable development and inspired her to publish and develop training programmes on sustainable collections management.